Eurekainc/application-lotus-domino/README.md

 ANY SPECIAL CONFIGURATION STEPS E.G. ENABLING API OR INSTALLING REQUIRED LIBRARIES

-To configure and utilize this Opspack, you simply need to add the 'OPSPACK NAME' Opspack your Opsview Monitor system.
+To configure and utilize this Opspack, you simply need to add the 'OPSPACK NAME' Opspack to your Opsview Monitor system.

 Step 1: Add the host template